Date windowing: Examples

 The above code establishes a fixed date window of 1960 through 2059.
 It assumes that none of the receipt dates are before 1960, and should work until January 1, 2060.

-Unix and Windows systems have environment variables that set the fixed pivot year for the system.
+Some systems have environment variables that set the fixed pivot year for the system.
 Any year after the pivot year will belong to this century (the 21st century), and any year before or equal to the pivot year will belong to last century (the 20th century).

 Some products, such as Microsoft Excel 95 used a window of years 1920–2019 which had the potential to encounter a windowing bug reoccurring only 20 years after the year 2000 problem had been addressed.

 The IBM i operating system uses a window of 1940-2039 for date formats with a two-digit year.
 In the 7.5 release of the operating system, an option was added to use a window of 1970-2069 instead.